sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Running `manysketch`

-The `manysketch` command sketches one or more FASTA/FASTQ files into a zipped sourmash signature collection (`zip`). `manysketch` uses one thread per input file, so it can (very) efficiently sketch many files at once; and, because sequence file parsing is entirely implemented in Rust, it is much, _much_ faster than `sourmash sketch` for large FASTQ files.
+The `manysketch` command sketches a list of FASTA/FASTQ files into a zipped sourmash signature collection (`zip`). `manysketch` uses one thread per input file, so it can (very) efficiently sketch many files at once; and, because sequence file parsing is entirely implemented in Rust, it is much, _much_ faster than `sourmash sketch` for large FASTQ files.
 However, it does not currently support translation, i.e. protein signature generation from DNA FASTA.

+`manysketch` can be used to sketch collections of genomes, pairs of R1/R2 files, and more flexible collections based on prefix - which approach is used depends on the columns provided to `manysketch` in the input CSV file.

-#### specifying input FASTA
+#### Specifying input FASTA

 To run `manysketch`, you need to build a text file list of FASTA/FASTQ files (see `manysketch.csv` example, below).